UKHomeOffice/kb8or/README.md

 # kb8or
-Contiouse Deployment Tool for deploying with kubernetes
+Continuous Deployment Tool for deploying with kubernetes

 ## Features
 Will deploy kubernetes from files intelligently...